By Ransdell Pierson and Charles Abbott

 Her view was echoed by consumer and environmental advocacy groups.

 "Our fear ... is that there will be no reduction in antibiotic use as companies will either ignore the plan altogether or simply switch from using antibiotics for routine growth promotion to using the same antibiotics for routine disease prevention," said Steven Roach, a senior analyst with advocacy group Keep Antibiotics Working.

 Morningstar analyst David Krempa said the FDA issued similar voluntary guidelines in April 2012, meant to limit use of important antibiotics in food-producing animals, but they appear to have been largely ignored by farmers.

 He said compliance with the FDA's latest set of voluntary guidelines could be equally spotty.

-Other companies with animal health businesses include Merck & Co, Novartis AG, Sanofi and Bayer AG.
+Other companies with animal health businesses include Merck & Co Inc, Novartis AG, Sanofi SA and Bayer AG.

-Bayer and Sanofi said the FDA strategy would not affect the types of products they sell, but both companies said they support the FDA's position.
+Bayer and Sanofi said the FDA strategy would not affect the products they sell, and both said they support the agency's position.

 Agriculture Secretary Tom Vilsack said the new rules would require producers to be more "sensitive" about antibiotic use, but added: "I don't think a producer necessarily needs to go to great lengths to build a new barn" to satisfy the new rules.